 Just a few hours due south of my hometown of Montgomery, Alabama is the Florida Gulf Coast.
 That drive is a trip I’ve done more times than I can remember in my life and one of my favorite destinations – the Emerald Coast beaches of the Florida Panhandle.

-I’ve written before about the pristine white sand and turquoise water of Alabama’s Beaches, Gulf Shores and Orange Beach.
-Just over the state line in the Florida Panhandle you’ll find a lot more of the same gorgeousness stretching on for miles and miles.
+I’ve written before about the pristine white sand and turquoise water of Alabama’s Beaches, Gulf Shores and Orange Beach but the entirety of the US Gulf Coast has amazing beaches.
+And just over the state line in the Florida Panhandle you’ll find a lot more of the same gorgeousness stretching on for miles and miles.
 The Florida Gulf Coast is a destination that is rarely on the radars of most travelers outside of the Southeast, but it undoubtedly should be.

 The beaches of the Florida Panhandle, sometimes referred to as Northwest Florida beaches, are part of a large area covering a wide variety of beach scenes.
 Each coastal town and community has its own distinct vibe.
 Travelers unfamiliar with the region often have a hard time choosing where to make their home base and sometimes don’t realize how expansive and diverse the area is.